DUBBSTOEVSKY/Cybersecurity-Portfolio/README.md

 ## About Me

-Hi everyone, I'm Daniel Gonzalez!
+Hi everyone, I'm Deric Johnson!
 I recently earned my CompTIA Security+ SY0-701 certification, and let me tell you, it was a game-changer, but not in the way you're thinking.
 Here's the catch: I realized just studuying for a test wasn't enough.
 You need to get get your hands dirty and apply that knowledge in real-world scenarios.
 So, here I am, diving headfirst into the trenches of cybersecurity.
 This time around, I'm 1,000% in on sharpening my practical skills, and doing this trough TryHackMe and HackTheBox for some awesome, on-the-ground learning.
 My focus?
 To become the swiss army knife of everything cybersecurity.

 ## Purpose of This Portfolio